Lifespan: 15xx to 9/9 of Tenshō 14 (1586)

 On 7/12, based on an earlier promise, Hideyoshi awarded a fief of 12,000 koku to Kazumasu’s second son, Takigawa Kazutoki, while Kazumasu himself received a fief of 3,000 koku.
 His eldest son, Takigawa Kazutada was held responsible for the defeat, ousted, and turned-over to the custody of Hashiba Hidenaga.
 In the eleventh month of 1584, Takigawa Katsutoshi, via Kazumasu, approached Hideyoshi and reconciled with Nobukatsu.

-Kazumasu, together with Sano Fusatsuna and Yamagami Dōkyū, managed diplomacy with the eastern provinces for Hideyoshi and, a reply sent from Hideyoshi to Satake Yoshishige in the sixth month of 1584 (while Yoshishige was participating in the Battle of Numajiri) and, a letter to Kajiwara Masakage in the eleventh month of 1585 give advance notice of the Expedition of Odawara by Hideyoshi.
+Kazumasu, together with Sano Fusatsuna and Yamagami Dōkyū, managed diplomacy with the eastern provinces for Hideyoshi and, a reply sent from Hideyoshi to Satake Yoshishige in the sixth month of 1584 (while Yoshishige was participating in the Battle of Numajiri) and, a letter to Kajiwara Masakage in the eleventh month of 1585 give advance notice of the Conquest of Odawara by Hideyoshi.
 Their actions are considered to later have been disadvantageous to the Hōjō clan.

 Kazumasu died on 9/9 of Tenshō 14 (1586) at the age of sixty-two.